TIBCOSoftware/snappydata/docs/reference/sql_reference/drop-diskstore.md

 # DROP DISKSTORE

-Removes a disk store configuration from the SnappyData cluster.
+Removes a disk store configuration from the TIBCO ComputeDB cluster.

 ```pre
 DROP DISKSTORE [ IF EXISTS ] store-name
 ```

 **IF EXISTS** </br>
-Include the `IF EXISTS` clause to execute the statement only if the specified disk store exists in SnappyData.
+Include the `IF EXISTS` clause to execute the statement only if the specified disk store exists in TIBCO ComputeDB.

 **store-name**</br>
 User-defined name of the disk store configuration that you want to remove.
 The available names are stored in the [SYSDISKSTORES](../../reference/system_tables/sysdiskstores.md) system table.